 We can get addicted to spending money for the feel good factor, which makes it that much harder when you are on a mission to learn how to stop spending money.

-What makes you overspend
+key steps to understand What makes you overspend

 The fast pace of life now increases the pressure on you to spend.
 Our friends, co-workers and families all want to enjoy great times together and the pressure is on to spend money to create those good times.